 And then slowly slide your palms on the ground to the right as if you were drawing an arc, stop when you feel a stretch on the side of your left shoulder (you might feel the stretch even lower).
 Hold this stretch for 20-30 seconds and repeat 4 times.
 Perform the same movements also towards the other side of your body.
 When you stretch the broadest posterior muscle of your back (latissimus dorsi) you stretch the quadratus lumborum (the deepest muscle of the posterior abdominal wall) of that same side as well.

-Purposeful exercises is part of your body’s hygiene
+Purposeful exercises are part of your body’s hygiene

 The musculoskeletal system consists of over 200 bones, about 650 muscles, and about 230 various size joints.
 It is a very complex system, and its harmonious work allows a person to feel good and to move freely.
 Therefore, you need to make constant efforts to take careful care of your body, including your spine.
 Doctor J. Girskis who has returned the joy of life to many of his patients, says that if we exercise incorrectly and do not restore the physical properties of our muscles, we will start feeling pain.
 Our body has a limited reserve and when we exhaust it, our body gives us a signal – pain.